Qubit-centric Transformer for Surface Code Decoding: Qubit-centric Transformer

-Following the first $N$ transformer blocks, a qubit-merging layer is applied to construct a hierarchical representation as shown in Fig~\ref{fig_merging}.
-This layer takes the Z-token and X-token associated with each physical qubit $q(i)$, concatenates them into a sequence of $n$ tokens of dimension $2d_{\text{model}}$, and then projects this sequence into the input of the second transformer block $\mathbf{X}_2\in\mathbb{R}^{n \times d_{\text{model}}}$ via a fully connected layer.
-This merging step is central to our hierarchical design: it fuses the separate fine-grained Z-type and X-type tokens into unified qubit-level tokens, each encoding a comprehensive local error representation of the corresponding physical qubit.
+The transformer blocks capture the global dependencies and relationships between qubits via the multi-head self-attention mechanism.

-The resulting coarse-grained representation is then processed by the second $N$ transformer blocks.
-The self-attention mechanism in this deeper stage is responsible for capturing non-local correlations among the unified qubit-level representations across the entire lattice.
-To produce the final prediction, the output tokens from this block are aggregated into a single vector via mean pooling and passed through a fully connected layer to obtain a 4-dimensional logit vector.
-Applying a softmax function to these logits produces a probability distribution over the four logical error classes $\{\bar{I}, \bar{X}, \bar{Y}, \bar{Z}\}$.
+Finally, the output tokens from this block are aggregated into a single vector via mean pooling and passed through a FC layer to obtain the final prediction.
+For surface codes, since $k=1$, QCT outputs a 4-dimensional logit vector.
+Applying a softmax function to these logits produces a probability distribution $\hat{P}_c$ for class $c$ over the four logical error classes $c\in\{\bar{I}, \bar{X}, \bar{Z}, \bar{Y}\}$.
 The class with the highest probability is selected as the decoder’s prediction.

-The entire HQMT model is trained end-to-end by minimizing the standard cross-entropy loss, $\mathcal{L}_{CE}$, between the predicted and true logical operators.
+The entire QCT model is trained end-to-end by minimizing the standard cross-entropy loss, $\mathcal{L}_{CE}$, between the predicted and true logical operators.
 The loss is defined as:

-where $y_c$ is the one-hot encoded true label ($1$ if $c$ is the correct class, $0$ otherwise), and $\hat{p}_c$ is the model's predicted probability for class $c$.
+where $y_c$ is the one-hot encoded true label ($1$ if $c$ is the correct class, $0$ otherwise).